achintMI/DotSlashHackathon/README.md

 We have limited set of posters already stored in the system and using them only to represent the basic idea of what we are trying to develop.<br>
 <hr>
 <b>Future Aspects</b><br/>
-Further, this concept can be implemented to the Augmented reality and computer graphics field, so that video clips can be used as a texture on any object.<br>
+Further, this concept can be implemented to the Augmented reality.<br>
+Can be used in bill boards to extract the information.<br>